 Indexes to historical records & other sources for genealogy

-I index historical records (especially unusual sources that are superb for genealogical problem solving) and I list the names on this Web site.
-It already has 54,000 names of people who were in Queensland, other parts of Australia and overseas.
+I index historical records (especially unusual sources that are superb for genealogical problem solving) and I list the names on this website.
+It has about 70,000 names of people who were in Queensland, other parts of Australia and overseas.
 In 2023/2024 I'll continue some of the projects listed below.
 I may also add 20,000 names from a new index to pre-1900 Queensland records that very few family historians have ever used.

 Links below lead to lists of names and many source descriptions.
-Each page with names explains my copying service for that source.
+Each page with names explains how to get copies of the original documents.

-You can also search my entire site (more than 135 pages) by entering a word in the search box (opens in a new window).
+You can also search my entire site (more than 140 pages) by entering a word in the search box (opens in a new window).

 My indexes to original historical records